exonum/exonum-doc/src/contributing.md

 ### Peer Reviews and PR Amendments

-At this stage one should expect comments and review from other contributors.
+After submitting a PR to the relevant repository, one should expect comments and review from other contributors.
 You can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied all feedback.